Logo

 • Gentle detox supports

-• CALM PEMF® and neurofeedback to regulate the nervous system
+• CALM PEMF® and neurofeedback for nervous system regulation

-I’ve never seen an autistic child without some GI history.
-Addressing it helps everything else shift.
+Observation: I’ve rarely seen an autistic child without some GI history.
+Addressing it helps behavior, focus, and learning.

 Is there a medication that treats autism?

-• QEEG brain mapping to understand root causes
+• QEEG brain mapping to identify root causes

 • Targeted supplements guided by genetics